 Careers/Work-Related Learning aims to ensure that you are fully prepared for the next stage of your educational journey as well as the world of work, while Personal Progress involves Action Planning and planning for your future.
 This revolves around the School's policy of building your social, moral, spiritual and cultural understanding (SMSC).

-All students do Physical Education and Religious Education/Ethics.
-If you have a particular interest in these subjects you may also study either as an option at Level 2.
-GCSE PE or Sport Cambridge Nationals can be taken as an option in Y9 and GCSE Religious Education can be taken as a GCSE option in years 10 and 11.
+All students do Physical Education.
+If you have a particular interest in PE you may also study it as an option at Level 2 (GCSE PE or OCR Cambridge Nationals Sport).